kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## You can't stop the waves, but you can learn to surf. - Jon Kabat-Zinn
+    ## Don't be dismayed by good-byes.
+A farewell is necessary before you can meet again.
+And meeting again, after moments or lifetimes, is certain for those who are friends. - Richard Bach